San Diego

 Interest rate uncertainty

-Cap rates have risen slightly in response to higher rates, but the impact on San Diego multifamily property values hasn’t been significant enough to create big opportunities so far, Antosh said.
-Still, some investors are conserving capital to be ready if those opportunities appear.
+Cap rates have risen slightly in response to the elevated interest rate environment, but the impact on San Diego multifamily property values has been modest.

 Adding units with ADUs